The Who in XAI: How AI Background Shapes Perceptions of AI Explanations

-Beyond illustrating \textit{how} AI background influences the groups' perceptions, we also elucidate the \textit{why}--possible causes-- behind the group differences using the conceptual lenses of of \textit{heuristics} (mental short-cuts)~\cite{kahneman2011thinking,sherman1984cognitive} and \textit{appropriation} (users' repurposing of a design)~\cite{dix2007designing, muller2016collaborative, salovaara2008inventing}.
-In light of the findings, we share concrete design implications around mitigating the risks of over-reliance on numbers which can potentially lead to negative consequences such as over-trust on XAI systems.
+We elucidate the \textit{why} behind the group differences using the conceptual lenses of \textit{heuristics} (mental shortcuts)~\cite{kahneman2011thinking,sherman1984cognitive} and \textit{appropriation} (users' repurposing of a design)~\cite{dix2007designing, muller2016collaborative, salovaara2008inventing}.
+In light of the findings, we share concrete design implications around mitigating the risks of overreliance on numbers which can potentially lead to negative consequences such as over-trust on XAI systems.
 We share broader lessons around how our insights can help re-imagine AI education and mitigate potential harmful manipulation with explanations.
-By bringing conscious awareness of the group differences to human-centered design of XAI systems, we address the AI creator-consumer gap by making the following contributions: \begin{itemize} \item We quantify the user preferences (\textit{what)} of three types of AI explanations along five dimensions of user perceptions. \item We qualitatively situate \textit{how} one's AI background (or lack thereof) influences one's perception of the explanations. \item We elucidate \textit{why} the group differences might exist and interpret them through the conceptual lenses of heuristics and appropriation. \item Using our findings, we identify potentially negative consequences (like harmful manipulation of user perceptions and over-trust in XAI systems) and propose mitigation strategies.
+By bringing conscious awareness of the group differences to the human-centered design of XAI systems, we address the AI creator-consumer gap by making the following contributions: \begin{itemize} \item We quantify user preferences (\textit{what)} of three types of AI explanations along five dimensions of user perceptions. \item We qualitatively situate \textit{how} one's AI background (or lack thereof) influences the perception of the explanations. \item We elucidate \textit{why} the group differences or similarities might exist and interpret them through the conceptual lenses of heuristics and appropriation. \item Using our findings, we identify potentially negative consequences (like harmful manipulation of user perceptions and over-trust in XAI systems) and propose mitigation strategies. \end{itemize}